 STAGE 3 - Wakefield to Leeds, 167KM - View map »

 No. Most will be rolling road closures lasting no more than an hour, apart from the start and finish lines and some climbs where the road closures will be longer.
 Road closures will be managed by the police and will be announced nearer the race weekend.
+Find out more information about what roads will be closed and your travel options.

 The roads on the route of the Tour de Yorkshire are fit for the race and only a few very minor repairs will be needed.